ipitio/site-flux/README.md

 # FLUX

-This is the website for FLUX (<https://fluxaz.org>), made with Astro, Svelte with Runes, and Tailwind CSS.
+This is the source for FLUX (<https://fluxaz.org>), made with Astro, Svelte with Runes, and Tailwind CSS.

 ## Development